If you or someone you know is in crisis and needs help now, call Lifeline - 13 11 14 or 000

 Following a suicide attempt, you may find yourself in hospital, depending on the degree of your injury.
 You may experience a mix of emotions: shame, anger, and guilt, among many other complex feelings.
 You might also have these feelings about others around you – family, friends, work mates.
 You may feel physical pain, discomfort, or illness from your experience.
 This is understandable.

 It will take time to heal.
 There are options you can consider together with your chosen support person – whether a family member or other carer – and with your health professional.
+If you need to talk to a health professional in person, use the National Health Services Finder to find professionals near you.

 Signs and symptoms of suicidal thoughts